-Metro has adopted three solid waste system plans to date, as shown in Figure 2.
+Metro has adopted three solid waste system plans to date.
 The plan is updated about every 10 years to meet the needs of our changing region and align with state and federal guidance.

 History of regional waste plans

 Metro has adopted three regional solid waste management plans since the Metro Council's 1987 designation of solid waste as an area appropriate for a functional plan.
 The plans were adopted in 1988, 1995 and 2008.